Howie Rose: Hockey

 Rose worked as a play-by-play radio announcer for the New York Rangers, and was paired mainly with Sal Messina.
-He is most recognized by Rangers fans for his call when Stéphane Matteau scored the game-winning goal in double-overtime of Game 7 of the 1994 NHL Eastern Conference Finals against the New Jersey Devils en route to the Stanley Cup Finals.
+He is most recognized by Rangers fans for his call when Stéphane Matteau scored the game-winning goal in double-overtime of game seven of the 1994 NHL Eastern Conference Finals against the New Jersey Devils en route to the Stanley Cup Final.

 "Fetisov, for the Devils, plays it cross-ice into the far corner.
 Matteau swoops in to intercept.
 Matteau behind the net, swings it in front – HE SCORES!
 MATTEAU!
 MATTEAU!
 MATTEAU!
 STÉPHANE MATTEAU!
 And the Rangers have one more hill to climb, baby!
 But it's Mount Vancouver!
 The Rangers are headed to the Finals!"

 The Rangers would go on to win the cup that year over the Vancouver Canucks 4 games to 3, their first Stanley Cup victory in 54 years.

 Rose was the play-by-play announcer for Islanders telecasts where he worked alongside Butch Goring.
 For the 2009–10 season, Rose's work was simulcast on radio as well.
 Rose replaced Jiggs McDonald on Islanders broadcasts in 1995–96 and was previously partnered with Ed Westfall, Joe Micheletti, and Billy Jaffe.

 After the 2015–16 season, Rose announced he would not return to call Islanders games after the end of the season.

 Other career roles

-Rose was the original prime-time radio host on WFAN when the station went all-sports in 1987, hosting the program until 1995.
 Rose occasionally worked games for Fox NHL Saturday in the mid-1990s, and now works for MLB on Fox.
 He has also called Long Island Blackbirds basketball and soccer.

-On March 1, 2013, his book "Put it in the Book" was released.
-The book is an autobiography and memoir of 50 years of Mets history.
-The book was co-written with Phil Pepe.
+On March 1, 2013, his book Put It In the Book was released.
+The book, co-written with Phil Pepe, is an autobiography and memoir of 50 years of Mets history.